List of British monarchy records: Longest

-Edward the Black Prince had the longest tenure as an heir who did not subsequently become monarch; he was heir apparent to Edward III for his lifetime of 45 years 357 days, but died before his father.
+Edward the Black Prince had the longest tenure as an heir who did not subsequently become monarch; he was heir apparent to Edward III for his lifetime of 45 years 357 days, but he died in 1376, one year before his father, who died in 1377.

 Shortest

 The shortest-reigning monarch was Lady Jane Grey who ruled for 9 days from 6 July until 15 July 1553 (although she was only proclaimed queen by the Lords of the council on 10 July).
 Her husband Lord Guildford Dudley was her consort for the entire reign, making this the shortest tenure of the male consort of a female monarch.
 Note: Jane's reign is disputed.

 The king with the shortest definitively known reign was Edgar the Ætheling who ruled for 2 months, 12 days in 1066 before submitting to William the Conqueror.
 Some records indicate that Sweyn Forkbeard reigned for only 40 days in 1013–4.